lifuhuang97/lifuhuang97/README.md

 ### Hey there, I'm [Lifu][website] 👋

 - 🔭 I’m currently working on a [Recipe & Macros Tracker][webapp]!
-- 🌱 I’m currently learning React & Firebase
+- 🌱 I’m currently learning React & Firebase to build full stack web apps
 - 🌱 I’m also practising data structure & algorithm questions
 - 👯 I’m looking to collaborate with other content creators to realize innovative ideas
 - 🥅 2020 Goals: Perfect my existing projects and land a good internship